napari/napari.github.io/tutorials/installation.md

 $ cd napari
 $ pip install -e .
 ```

+### Linux dependencies

+On Linux, additional dependencies may be needed.
+On Arch Linux, install [qt5-tools](https://www.archlinux.org/packages/extra/x86_64/qt5-tools/) may be needed to enable napari from an ipython session

 ## checking it worked
 After installation you should be able to launch napari from the command line by simply running